 View the full blog post: RED VALLEY HIKE & SUNSET VIEWPOINT

-The Rose Valley hiking trail in Cappadocia winds through an incredibly unique area with sharp ridges, tinted in pink especially during sunset!
+The Rose Valley hiking trail in Cappadocia winds through an incredibly unique area with sharp ridges, tinted in pink, especially during sunset!
 The Rose Valley is an otherworldly experience.
 The rock formations are so unique, I can’t even find anything to compare them to.
 Over thousands of years, sharp ridges have formed to create a corrugated landscape.
-Almost all of the time, one side of a ridge is in the sun while the other in the shadow, further accentuating the sharpness and scale of these sandstone formations.
+Almost all of the time, one side of a ridge is in the sun while the other is in the shadow, further accentuating the sharpness and scale of these sandstone formations.

-What makes the Rose Valley unique compared to other spots in Cappadocia is that not only do you have these incredible rock formations but in this particular region, the minerals in the sandstone have a pink tinge.
+What makes the Rose Valley unique compared to other hiking trails Cappadocia is that not only do you have these incredible rock formations but in this particular region, the minerals in the sandstone have a pink tinge.
 This pink becomes more and more evident throughout the day, peaking at sunset when the sun glows directly onto the Rose Valley giving it that fine shade of pink so many people come to see.

 View the full blog post: ROSE VALLEY HIKE IN CAPPADOCIA

-RED VALLEY FLAG VIEWPOINT
+RED VALLEY FLAG VIEWPOINT HIKE

 Red Valley sunset viewpoint is epic but if you want to take it one step further there is a hike up the hill behind the viewpoint.
 For a quieter spot to enjoy the sunset, look behind the cafes and you will see a hill with a flag on top.
 There are a few 15-minute trails to the top that are quite steep but also very safe.
 The one I took wrapped around the back of the hill and linked several of the mountains in the area by trails.
-There was just one other person at the top compared to the 200 people, cars, buses and cafes at the busy sunset viewpoint.
+There was just one other person at the top compared to the 200 people, cars, buses, and cafes at the busy sunset viewpoint.

-The view looks down over Red Valley, Rose Valley and all the way to Goreme.
+The view looks down over Red Valley, Rose Valley, and all the way to Goreme.
 Even Uchisar appears on the horizon.
 If you want to feel on top of Cappadocia, this relatively unknown hiking trail in Cappadocia is your spot!

 View the full blog post: RED VALLEY HIKE & SUNSET VIEWPOINT

-The Meskendir is a short trail in Goreme that leads you past numerous cave dwellings and historic sites as well as through multiple tunnels.
+The Meskendir Valley Hike is a short trail in Goreme that leads you past numerous cave dwellings and historic sites as well as through multiple tunnels.
 It is quite a shady trail, which makes it a top suggestion for during the middle of the day.

 I combined the Meskendir Trail, Rose Valley Trail, and Red Valley Trail all into one super hike as the paths all connect.
-However, if you prefer a short walk, you can just venture out on the Meskendir Trail and do an out and back hike.
+However, if you prefer a short walk, you can just venture out on the Meskendir Trail and do an out-and-back hike.

 View the full blog post: MESKENDIR VALLEY TRAIL IN CAPPADOCIA

-LOVE VALLEY TO UCHISAR CASTLE
+LOVE VALLEY TO UCHISAR CASTLE HIKE

 Love Valley is set just outside of Goreme and you can hike all the way through Love Valley to Uchisar Castle, passing by the rock formations up close on a trail with likely nobody else.
 It is a relatively flat, peaceful walk through to Uchisar taking 1-2 hours.
 The rock formations are phallic shapes, which is why the valley full of penis-shaped rocks got its name, ‘Love Valley’.